arvind2602/E-COMMERCE/README.md

 ## Features

--  **Responsive for All Devices**: CityShop is designed to provide a seamless experience on any device, whether you're shopping from your desktop or on the go with your mobile device.
+-  **Responsive for All Devices**: Thakur Mart is designed to provide a seamless experience on any device, whether you're shopping from your desktop or on the go with your mobile device.

 -  **User Sign Up and Login**: Easily create an account or log in to access personalized shopping, order history, and more.